Tycho Brahe

 In 1597, Tycho was forced by the new king, Christian IV, to leave Denmark.
 He was invited to Prague, where he became the official imperial astronomer, and built an observatory at Benátky nad Jizerou.
-Prior to his death in 1601, he was assisted for a year by Johannes Kepler, who went on to use Tycho's data to develop his own three laws of planetary motion.
+Before his death in 1601, he was assisted for a year by Johannes Kepler, who went on to use Tycho's data to develop his own three laws of planetary motion.

 Life

 Family

-Tycho Brahe was born as heir to several of Denmark's most influential noble families and in addition to his immediate ancestry with the Brahe and the Bille families, he also counted the Rud, Trolle, Ulfstand, and Rosenkrantz families among his ancestors.
+Tycho Brahe was born as heir to several of Denmark's most influential noble families.
+In addition to his immediate ancestry with the Brahe and the Bille families, he counted the Rud, Trolle, Ulfstand, and Rosenkrantz families among his ancestors.
 Both of his grandfathers and all of his great-grandfathers had served as members of the Danish king's Privy Council.
 His paternal grandfather and namesake, Thyge Brahe, was the lord of Tosterup Castle in Scania and died in battle during the 1523 Siege of Malmö during the Lutheran Reformation Wars.

 His maternal grandfather, Claus Bille, lord to Bohus Castle and a second cousin of Swedish king Gustav Vasa, participated in the Stockholm Bloodbath on the side of the Danish king against the Swedish nobles.
 Tycho's father, Otte Brahe, a royal Privy Councilor (like his own father), married Beate Bille, a powerful figure at the Danish court holding several royal land titles.
-Tycho's parents are buried under the floor of the church of Kågeröd, four kilometres east of Knutstorp Castle.
+Tycho's parents are buried under the floor of the church of Kågeröd, four kilometres west of Knutstorp Castle.